 Hiking the Florida Trail is unlike hiking any of the other National Scenic Trails in the United States.
 Our hiking season is October to April, with optimal long-distance backpacking best in January, February, and March.
 Hiking south to north is best, to move in step with the change of season and with the expiration of general gun season (deer hunting season) on public lands.

-For many years, there also been an annual reunion of Florida Trail long distance hikers, called Billy Goat Day in honor of the one and only Billy Goat, held on his birthday, January 28.
+For many years, there also been an annual reunion of Florida Trail long distance hikers, called Billy Goat Day in honor of the one and only Billy Goat, held the last Saturday in January.
 This is a great place to talk to hikers who’ve completed the trail (including Billy Goat) and those actively working on their thru and section hikes.
 It is usually held somewhere along the Orlando section.
-Details for 2018 here.
+Details for 2019 here.

 Most hikers take 60 to 90 days to complete the trail.
 You have several options as you hike, and you can “choose one” to still count as a thru-hike: east or west around Lake Okeechobee, east or west around Central Florida, and west to the terminus at Fort Pickens or north to the Alabama border to connect to the Eastern Continental Trail.
 The official southern terminus of the Florida Trail is at Oasis Visitor Center in Big Cypress National Preserve.
 The official northern terminus is at Fort Pickens in Gulf Islands National Seashore.